New Orleans Louisiana, USA Travel Guide

 Your first night's hotel reservation or address readily available.

 Managing your money is part of travel.
-New Orleans has alternatives for every price range.
+New Orleans has options to suit any budget.

 The currency is the United States Dollar (AMERICAN dollars or $).
 ATMs are widely available for cash withdrawals and offer good exchange rates.
 Major credit cards (Visa, Mastercard, Amex, Discover) are accepted almost universally for most purchases.